-Members of the public are able to request access or amendment to personal information about themselves which is held on Council records if the information is inaccurate, irrelevant, out of date, incomplete or misleading.
+Members of the public can request access or amendment to personal information about themselves which is held on Council records if the information is inaccurate, irrelevant, out of date, incomplete or misleading.
 Such requests should be made under the PPIPA or the HRIPA, and be lodged in writing to Council's Privacy Contact Officer.